Varox2x/my_dictionary_frontend/README.md

 - Permissions
 There are 3 types of a connection between the set and users:
-OWNER - allows a user to edit/add words, grant permission to other users and delete set.
+<br> OWNER - allows a user to edit/add words, grant permission to other users and delete set.
-EDITABLE - allows a user to edit/add words only.
+<br> EDITABLE - allows a user to edit/add words only.
-READ_ONLY - allows a user only to read/learn words (learn mode) (To grant permission a user has to enter Edit mode and then enter set settings)
+<br> READ_ONLY - allows a user only to read/learn words (learn mode)
+<br> (To grant permission a user has to enter Edit mode and then enter set settings)

 ## TO DO